FBoucher/Not-a-Dog-Workshop/Part3-Build-and-Deploy-The-Azure-Function.md

     dotnet add package Newtonsoft.Json

-If you look again the file `HackDemo-Func.csproj`, you will see that the package is now referenced.
+If you look again at the file `HackDemo-Func.csproj`, you will see that the package is now referenced.

 Repeat the previous command for the package